 - “Why You Shouldn’t Sell Your Home ‘As Is'”

-I’m going to borrow from a blog I wrote about direct mail real estate marketing and share some examples:
+I’m going to borrow from a blog I wrote about direct mail real estate marketing to share some real estate newsletter title ideas that illustrate what you might strive for in your title:

 - Jane Doe’s Local Real Estate Review for Homeowners and Homebuyers is a title that would catch the eye of a specific type of client.